Miniature wargame: Role-playing games

 During the 1960s and 1970s, two new trends in wargaming emerged: First were small-unit rules sets which allowed individual players to portray small units down to even a single figure.
 These rules expanded the abilities of the smaller units accordingly, to magnify their effect on the overall battle.

 Second was an interest in fantasy miniatures wargaming.
 J.R.R.
 Tolkien's novel The Hobbit and his epic cycle The Lord of the Rings were gaining strong interest in the United States, and as a result, rules were quickly developed to play medieval and Roman-era wargames, where these eras had previously been largely ignored in favor of Napoleonic and American Civil War gaming.

-The two converged in the early 1970's.
-The first know occurrence, from 1970, is a set of rules by Len Patt published in The New England Wargames Association's bulletin, The Courier.
-In 1971 a set of miniatures medieval miniatures rules entitled Chainmail, published by a tiny company called Guidon Games, headquartered in Belfast, Maine included a fantasy supplement detailing rules for battle involving fantastic creatures.
+The two converged in the early 1970s.
+The first known occurrence, from 1970, is a set of rules by Len Patt published in The New England Wargames Association's bulletin, The Courier.
+In 1971 a set of medieval miniatures rules entitled Chainmail, published by a tiny company called Guidon Games, headquartered in Belfast, Maine included a fantasy supplement detailing rules for battle involving fantastic creatures.
 Later, in 1974, TSR designer E. Gary Gygax wrote a set of rules for individual characters under Chainmail, and entitled it Dungeons & Dragons.
 Further developments ensued, and the role-playing game hobby quickly became distinct from the wargaming hobby which preceded it.